mindbeam/unbase/docs/design/goals.md

 disqus: 1
 ---

 The objective of Unbase is to create a unified data/application framework, which achieves all of the following goals.
-Unbase could be loosely conceptualized as a sort of P2P Distributed Object Database (minus the "base")
+Unbase could be loosely conceptualized as a sort of P2P Distributed Object Database, minus the "base".

 * Minimize latency